KFC (Kentucky Fried Chicken) Potato Salad

-My Outback Steakhouse Blue Cheese Chopped Salad recipe here makes two large salad servings, which will require only half of the dressing.
+My Outback Steakhouse Blue Cheese Chopped Salad copycat recipe makes two large salad servings, which will require only half of the dressing.
 This way, if you want to serve more salads you can easily double up on the other ingredients, and you'll have just the right amount of dressing for a couple more servings.

 Menu Description: "Chicken breast, mushrooms, artichokes, capers & smoked prosciutto in lemon butter with pasta."

-Mushrooms, artichoke hearts, and prosciutto in a creamy lemon butter sauce surround sauteed chicken breasts and angel hair pasta for this unique and satisfying take on a traditional dish.
-This clone ranks in the top three most requested recipes on my hit list from the 227-unit Romano's Macaroni Grill.
+Mushrooms, artichoke hearts, and prosciutto in a creamy lemon butter sauce surround sautéed chicken breasts and angel hair pasta for this unique and satisfying take on a traditional dish.
+This clone ranks in the top three most requested copycat recipes on my hit list from the 227-unit Romano's Macaroni Grill.
 The successful Italian chain is part of the Brinker group of restaurants that controls several other high-profile casual eateries including Border Mexican Grill, Maggiano's, and Chili's.

 Give this simple soup clone a shot and you'll never again want to eat chicken soup from a can.
 I designed this recipe to be easy, requiring chicken fillets rather than a whole chicken, and you won't need to create a stock from scratch.